pitg/common-grounds/guidelines.md

 4. Trolling : It's norm, get over it.

+5. Don't be a cry baby, you're only seeing the tip of the iceberg of the real world.

 ### Posting & Answering Content/Questions
 1. When posting questions, be sure that they are descriptive as possible, and make sure that no single important detail is left behind; Do not take vagueness into account like "who knows x, i have a problem".
 Ask intelligently to avoid flak from moderators or mainstays.